maxteer/maxteer/README.md

 ### Welcome to my git universe, my name is Ryan Lucas. 🚀

 - 🔭 Currently unemployed.
-- ⚡ My main skills are with the languages: Java, JavaScript, Typescript, Kotlin.
+- ⚡ My main skills are with the languages: JavaScript, Typescript, Java and Kotlin.

 <div>
   <a href="https://www.linkedin.com/in/ryanlucasvc" target="_blank">